haifengkao/HFViewBinding/README.md

 ## Credit
 The APIs are referenced from [HRTableCollectionBindingHelper](https://github.com/Rannie/HRTableCollectionBindingHelper).

-The idea of delegate forwarding come from [CETableViewBinding](https://github.com/ColinEberhardt/CETableViewBinding).
+The idea of delegate forwarding comes from [CETableViewBinding](https://github.com/ColinEberhardt/CETableViewBinding).

+Big thanks to Rannie and Colin.

 ## Requirements